IBM/rainbow/README.md

     <img src="./images/cloudantChoice.png" width=300>
   </p>

 3. Go to your Cloudant service home page, and click the green  **Launch** button.
-Click the database icon on the left, and along the top, click "Create Database".
-Name it `routes-users`, and click "Create Document".
+Click the database icon on the left, and along the top, click `Create Database`.
+Name it `routes-users`, and click `Create Document`.
 Edit your JSON to include a `"username"` and a `"password"` of your choosing.
 If you do this, you will need this when you set up your iOS application.

 4. Do the same thing for a Push Notifications service as well.